Flamengo title makes Libertadores dream in the group stage easier for São Paulo

-The Copa Libertadores title won by Flamengo last Saturday (29) gave a greater spirit to the Sao Paulo.
+The Copa Libertadores title won by Flamengo last Saturday (29) gave São Paulo a boost.
 That’s because with the defeat of Athletico-PR, Tricolor’s opportunities grew to get a direct spot in the group stage of the main competition on the continent.

-+ Check out the scores for São Paulo players in the victory over Atlético-GO given by the L team!

 The math is clear: Tricolor currently occupies the eighth place in the classification, with 50 points.
 This Tuesday (11/1), at 9:30 pm (GMT), at Morumbi, a direct confrontation with Atlético-MG, the seventh, with 51.